kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_3.md

 * Header (mention illustration, title of book, and possibly Haggard and the illustrator’s name)
 * Legend stating pertinent explanatory information; the data’s source (HathiTrust, others?); and creators (names of group members)
+* Decide whether or not to include your team's names because these will be public.
+If you do not wish to be publicaly identifiable, sign your data visualization "Created by Georgia Tech students enrolled in Dr. Kate Holterhoff's Spring 2018 English 1102 course."

 <h3>Timeline</h3>